 Once done, you can preview and test the email.
 Make sure to save the changes.

-Finally, activate the automation to send the custom order notifications emails based on the product or categories ordered.
+Finally, activate the automation to send custom order notification emails based on the products or categories ordered.

 That’s how you can send custom notifications to different recipients based on the products and categories in an order.